Top strategies for managing cross-functional teams

 3. Use the right communication channels and tools

-Effective collaboration across cross-functional teams can feel a lot like herding cats, particularly when teams are used to working independently.
 Collaborative communication requires a shift in mindset—your team members must be able to see how opening up channels between teams will not only improve results but also help them do their jobs better.

 Project management and office communication tools can enable much of this collaboration as long as your teams know how to use each tool effectively.

-Office communication tools like Slack and Google Chat and meeting technology tools like Zoom and BlueJeans can help establish open lines of communication across disparate teams in your company.
+Office communication tools like Slack and Google Chat and meeting technology tools like Zoom can help establish open lines of communication across disparate teams in your company.
 They can be particularly useful when team members are in different locations.

 Project management tools like Asana, Workfront, or Trello can keep teams aligned on workflows and priorities.
 Cloud storage tools can make it less cumbersome to share and collaborate while also maintaining quality and version control.